google-deepmind/fusion_surrogates/README.md

-# Fusion transport surrogates
+# Fusion surrogates

-A library of surrogate transport models for tokamak fusion.
+A library of surrogate models for tokamak fusion.

 This library provides both inference code and model weights and metadata.
-It is designed to provide surrogate transport models for [TORAX](https://github.com/google-deepmind/torax), but the models should be usable by other fusion simulators.
+It is designed to provide surrogate models for [TORAX](https://github.com/google-deepmind/torax), but the models should be usable by other fusion simulators.